-The appraisal clause is the most powerful policyholder tool most homeowners have never heard of.
-Use it correctly and you can resolve a property insurance loss-amount dispute in 60-180 days, without litigation, with a binding award.
+The appraisal clause is a powerful policyholder tool that many homeowners have never heard of.
+When the clause is available under your policy and used correctly, it can resolve a property insurance loss-amount dispute in 60 to 180 days, without litigation, with a binding award.

 Quick Answer

-The insurance appraisal clause is a contract provision that appears in nearly every property insurance policy issued in the United States.
-It provides a binding alternative dispute resolution mechanism for one specific type of dispute: disagreements about the amount of loss.
-The clause has existed in standard fire insurance policies for over a century, and it has been refined and tested in thousands of court decisions in Texas, Florida, and every other state.
+The insurance appraisal clause is a contract provision found in most property insurance policies issued in the United States.
+When present, it provides a binding alternative dispute resolution mechanism for one specific type of dispute: disagreements about the amount of loss.
+The clause has existed in standard fire insurance policies for over a century, and it has been refined and tested in court decisions in Texas, Florida, and other states.

 The appraisal clause is the right tool when the carrier admits the loss is covered but disputes the amount.
 Common scenarios: